QuantConnect/quantconnect-cli/CONTRIBUTING.md

 - `lint`: lint the code using ESLint and Prettier
 - `fix`: auto-fix code style issues using ESLint and Prettier

 To test changes, run `./bin/run`.
-Make sure you have ran `yarn build` at least one before doing so, because the `./bin/run` script depends on the logger to have been built so it can log errors properly.
+Make sure you have ran `yarn build` at least once before doing so, because the `./bin/run` script depends on the logger to have been built so it can log errors properly.